SignPath/website/docs/documentation/crypto-providers/macos.md

 ### Troubleshooting

-Loading the certificates and making them available in the MacOS keychain can take up to 20 seconds.
+Loading the certificates and making them available in the macOS keychain can take up to 20 seconds.

 #### Logs